 This document provides the specification for the Additive Manufacturing File Format (AMF), an interchange format to address the current and future needs of additive manufacturing technology.
 This document specifies the requirements for the preparation, display and transmission for the AMF.
 When prepared in a structured electronic format, strict adherence to an extensible markup language (XML) [1] schema supports standards-compliant interoperability.
 NOTE A W3C XML schema definition (XSD) for the AMF is available from ISO from http://standards.iso.org/iso/52915 and from ASTM from www.astm.org/MEETINGS/images/amf.xsd.
 An implementation guide for such an XML schema is provided in Annex A. It is recognized that there is additional information relevant to the final part that is not covered by the current version of this document.
 Suggested future features are listed in Annex B. This document does not specify any explicit mechanisms for ensuring data integrity, electronic signatures and encryptions.

-ISO/ASTM 52921:2013 includes terms, definitions of terms, descriptions of terms, nomenclature, and acronyms associated with coordinate systems and testing methodologies for additive manufacturing (AM) technologies in an effort to standardize terminology used by AM users, producers, researchers, educators, press/media, and others, particularly when reporting results from testing of parts made on AM systems.
-Terms included cover definitions for machines/systems and their coordinate systems plus the location and orientation of parts.
-It is intended, where possible, to be compliant with ISO 841 and to clarify the specific adaptation of those principles to additive manufacturing.
+This document provides specifications and illustrations for the positioning and orientation of parts with regards with coordinate systems and testing methodologies for additive manufacturing (AM) technologies in an effort to standardize the method of representation used by AM users, producers, researchers, educators, press/media, and others, particularly when reporting results from testing of parts made on AM systems.
+Included specifications cover coordinate systems and the location and orientation of parts.
+It is intended to be in accordance with the principles of ISO 841 and to clarify the specific adaptation of those principles for additive manufacturing.

 This specification provides the general requirements for fabrication of metal components using additive manufacturing.
 It provides guidance for the interaction between the Engineer and the Contractor.
 It includes the design, qualification, fabrication, inspection, and acceptance of additively manufactured components.
 A commentary for the specification is included.